h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 ## Obfuscated attributes such as User-Password and Tunnel-Password

 Attributes which are obfuscated with MD5 no longer have the obfuscation step applied in SRADIUS.
-Instead, there are simply sent "in the clar", as with any other attribute.
+Instead, there are simply sent "in the clear", as with any other attribute.
 Their encoding method MUST follow the encoding for the underlying data type, with any encryption / obfuscation step omitted.

 The User-Password attribute ([RFC2865] Section 5.2) MUST be encoded the same as any other attribute of data type 'text' ([RFC8044] Section 3.4), e.g. User-Name ([RFC2865] Section 5.1).

-The Tunnel-Password attribute ([RFC2868] Section 3.5) MUST be encoded the same as any other attribute of data type 'text' ([RFC8044] Section 3.4).
-Since the attribute is not obfuscated, there is no need for a salt field or Data-Length fields, and the textual value can simply be encoded as-is.
+The Tunnel-Password attribute ([RFC2868] Section 3.5) MUST be encoded the same as any other attribute of data type 'text' which contains a tag, such as Tunnel-Client-Endpoint ([RFC2868] Section 3.3).
+Since the attribute is no longer obfuscated, there is no need for a salt field or Data-Length fields as described in [RFC2868] Section 3,5, and the textual value can simply be encoded as-is.

 Any Vendor-Specific attribute which uses similar obfuscation MUST be encoded as per their base data type.
 Specifically, the MS-MPPE-Send-Key and MS-MPPE-Recv-Key attributes ([RFC2548] Section 2.4) MUST be encoded as any other attribute of data type 'string' ([RFC8044] Section 3.5).